 - Sift the flour, baking powder and salt together in a large bowl.

-- Spoon the soft batter into the lined tin.
+- Spoon the batter into the lined tin.
+It will be rather runny.
 Bake for 55-60 minutes or until the cake has risen and springs back to the touch when lightly pressed.
 Remove from the oven and leave to cool completely in the tin.
 Brush the remaining 1 tablespoon of malt extract over the cake while it is still warm.

 Notes